temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

    - Amount Charged
    - Period number (for manual adjustments e.g. refunds)

-Of course, this all has to be fault tolerant, scalable to millions of customers, testable, maintainable, observable... yada yada, that's... why you're here!
+Of course, this all has to be fault tolerant, scalable to millions of customers, testable, maintainable, and observable.

 :::Tip Skip ahead

 **To skip straight to a fully working example, you can check our [Subscription Workflow repo](https://github.com/temporalio/subscription-workflow-project-template-typescript)** (it is slightly different from the code explained below, as this tutorial has been edited for readability and assumes you are comfortable with Node.js so the difference is immaterial).

 :::

 ## Prerequisites